Danko Jones: 2005–2010: Sleep Is The Enemy, Never Too Loud and Below the Belt

+2011–2019: Rock and Roll Is Black and Blue, Fire Music, Wild Cat and A Rock Supreme

-In June 2011 drummer Dan Cornelius left the band and was replaced by Atom Willard.
+In June 2011, drummer Dan Cornelius left the band and was replaced by Atom Willard.
 A 90-minute documentary about the band, Bring on the Mountain, was released in June 2012.
 The two-disc DVD also included a short film based on the band's latest three videos, all their music videos and several live clips.
 An oral history book about the band, Too Much Trouble: A Very Oral History of Danko Jones, was to be released by ECW Press in October 2012.
-Rock and Roll Is Black and Blue was released on September 21, 2012 in Europe and October 9 in North America.
+Rock and Roll Is Black and Blue was released on September 21, 2012, in Europe and October 9 in North America.
 They went on a 2013 Spring tour with Volbeat and Spoken.
+Willard left the band that same year and was replaced by Rich Knox.

-Fire Music, the band's first album to include drummer Rich Knox, was released on February 10, 2015 in Canada.
+Fire Music, the band's first album to include Knox, was released on February 10, 2015, in Canada.
 In July 2015, the band announced a nine-date tour of the UK and Ireland scheduled for September, with support from the Amorettes.
 More touring followed, including a tour of summer festivals.

 Danko Jones' eighth album, Wild Cat, was released on March 3, 2017.
 The band also went on a 17-date European tour to accompany the release of the album.
 2017 saw four more tours: a spring Canadian tour, the usual summer festival tour, an autumn Canadian tour and a winter Nordic tour.
 Danko Jones supported Skindred on their April UK tour, alongside CKY.
 The band performed in Luxembourg in May that year.
-"We're Crazy", was released on September 21, 2018, although it's been played live since April.
+"We're Crazy" was released on September 21, 2018, although it had been played live since April.
 A Rock Supreme, their ninth studio album, was released on April 26, 2019.
 A European summer festival tour with Volbeat and Baroness followed.

-In March 2021 the band released "I Want Out", the first single and video from their tenth album, Power Trio, scheduled for an August 2021 release.
+2020–present: Power Trio, Electric Sounds and Leo Rising

+Due to the COVID-19 pandemic, Danko Jones was forced to cancel their planned tour and later began writing and recording their tenth studio album.
+In March 2021, the band released "I Want Out", the first single and video from the studio album Power Trio, which was released in August 2021.
+The band toured and performed at festivals in support of the album between 2021 and 2022.
+Their eleventh studio album, Electric Sounds, was released in September 2023.
+The release was followed by the "Shake your City" tour in Europe in November/December 2023 and the "Guess who's back?" tour in March 2024 in Scandinavia.
+The band played at festivals in the summer and toured Spain, Portugal, Germany, and Austria in October as part of the "Good Times" tour.
+The band's latest studio album, Leo Rising, is set to be released on November 21, 2025.